Written by the Managing director of Mitsol, the Umhlanga-based voice, data and internet connectivity specialist.

 – Cost is always a factor in any business, and the connectivity and continuity components do come at a price.
 This is an area where prudent choices must be made and the lowest cost is rarely the best choice.
 Value for money and reduced risk to the company should be the cornerstones of decision-making for these services.

 Well what is the ‘T’ for?
 The overriding factor here is Trust – knowing that your system is well specified and designed, built using the highest standards and recognised best-practices, with knowledgeable support staff on hand and a competent known person being only a call away.

 So when you next mull over your company’s future over a well-earned G&T, remember the 3C&T when considering who to work with to support your business and brand.

 For further information, please visit www.mitsol.net or contact Mitsol on (031) 566-2451, email firstname.lastname@example.org

 ENDS (415 words) Caption:

-Managing director of Mitsol, Tim Parle, says the formula for successful business telecommunications must contain excellent Connectivity, Continuity, Cost and Trust.
+The managing director of Mitsol, says the formula for successful business telecommunications must contain excellent Connectivity, Continuity, Cost and Trust.
 Mitsol has invested heavily in technology to offer cost-effective connectivity options from Durban to Umhlanga, Ballito, Highway, PMB and the Midlands.
 The company also has access to thousands of kilometres of underground fibre, which it “lights” to bring high-speed, reliable broadband and Internet connectivity to many homes and businesses in KZN.